Daphne C. Watkins: Education

 Watkins received a bachelor's degree in anthropology (minor in French) from the University of North Carolina at Wilmington in 2002, and earned her Ph.D. in Health Education from Texas A&M University in 2006.
+She earned an Executive MBA from the Quantic School of Business and Technology and is a Board Certified Coach (BCC).
 She completed two postdoctoral fellowships before beginning her tenure-track faculty position, a National Institutes of Mental Health (NIMH) T32 fellowship at the Institute for Social Research at the University of Michigan, and a National Institutes of Health (NIH) K12 Institutional Career Award at Michigan Medicine's Department of Obstetrics and Gynecology.

 Academic career

-Watkins is the Director of the Vivian A. and James L. Curtis Center for Health Equity Research and Training at the University of Michigan School of Social Work.
+Watkins is a University Diversity and Social Transformation Professor and the Letha A. Chadiha Collegiate Professor of Social Work at the University of Michigan.
+She is the inaugural director of the Master of Arts in Social Impact Leadership (MSIL) program at the University of Michigan School of Social Work.
+She is a former Director of the Vivian A. and James L. Curtis Center for Health Equity Research and Training.
 Since its establishment in 2008, the Curtis Center has been a catalyst for social change in underserved communities, all the while shaping the careers of budding scholars dedicated to ameliorating health and social disparities.
-The Curtis Center functions as an interdisciplinary collaboration between University of Michigan faculty, community and university partners.

 Watkins is the Founding Director of the Gender and Health Research Lab and the Certificate Program in Mixed Methods Research at the University of Michigan.
 She is also the Founding Director of the award-winning Young Black Men, Masculinities, and Mental Health (YBMen) Project, a mental health education and social support initiative for young Black men.
 From 2013 to 2017, Watkins served as the first woman and African-American president of American Men's Studies Association (AMSA).

-As of December 2022, Watkins had an h-index score of 30 on Scopus and has drawn positive attention from outlets and organizations such as The Good Men Project.
+As of July 2026, Watkins had an h-index score of 43 on Scopus and has drawn positive attention from outlets and organizations such as The Good Men Project.